 - Sealed official transcripts from the university that granted your bachelor's degree and from all other institutions of higher education where you completed coursework.
 A GPA of 3.0 in the last 90 quarter hours (60 semester hours) of undergraduate coursework is required.
 Those with less than a 3.0 GPA can be admitted with MAT or GRE scores (see below for requirement).

 - Miller Analogies Test (MAT) or Graduate Record Exam (GRE) score.
 If the applicant's GPA is 3.0 or higher, the test requirement is waived.
-If the GPA is less than 3.0, minimum required score for the (a) MAT: 395 or higher; (b) average score of 450 or higher on the Verbal and Quantitative and a 3.5 or higher on Analytical Writing.
+If the GPA is less than 3.0, minimum required score for the (a) MAT: 395 or higher; (b) GRE: minimum quantitative score: 147 and minimum verbal score: 148 and a 3.5 or higher on the Analytical Writing section.

 Interpreting Studies Admission Requirements